-North Philadelphia Health System provides for two general categories of leaves of absence: paid (PPL) and unpaid.
-In addition, NPHS complies with federal regulations governing Family and Medical Leave Act (FMLA).
-Full-time interns are provided a total of 16 PPL Days, including 6 major holidays in which the clinic is closed and 10 additional days for other holidays, sick days, and vacation days.
-NPHS's Paid Personal Leave (PPL) Program is a flexible program, which eliminates the categorizing of sick, holiday, and vacation days.
+The Behavioral Wellness Center at Girard provides for two general categories of leaves of absence: paid (PPL) and unpaid.
+In addition, The Behavioral Wellness Center at Girard complies with federal regulations governing Family and Medical Leave Act (FMLA).
+Full-time interns are provided a total of 16 PPL Days, including 6 major holidays in which the department is closed and 10 additional days for other holidays, sick days, and vacation days.
+The Behavioral Wellness Center at Girard's Paid Personal Leave (PPL) Program is a flexible program, which eliminates the categorizing of sick, holiday, and vacation days.
 Earned PPL will be used to compensate employees at their regular rate of pay when they are scheduled off for all excused elective absences including vacation, holiday, religious observance, personal business or illness.
 PPL are accrued over the course of the year and are not available until they are earned.
 In exceptional circumstances (e.g. medical problems), if a person exceeds the number of days allowed for PPL or does not complete other requirements, the intern is expected to continue into July to complete any missed days or requirements.
 This process ensures that all interns are paid the same stipend and that they each work the same number of days, and have accrued the required 2000 hours.

 Holidays.
-Psychology Staff have off the following major holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day).
+Psychology Staff have off the following major holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 Staff limit the number of PPL days taken during the holiday season, to assist in coordinating coverage of clinical services while enabling each staff member to have some time with family and friends over the holiday season.
 Staff submit their preferences for holiday vacation time (November 10-January 10) no later than October 15th.
 The Director reviews the requests and seeks to provide each staff member with vacation time before or after one of the major holidays.
 When staff preferences overlap, staff seniority based on start date and staff position is considered in making decisions.
 Decisions regarding additional holiday vacation time are determined based upon staff preferences and ability for other staff to cover clinical services and other administrative needs.
 Staff are notified no later than November 1 regarding the staff schedule during the holiday season.